Sky’s premium TV offering is market-leading for good reason, but it’s not for every budget. Here’s our verdict on the Sky Q set top box and service.

 What is Sky Q?

 Sky Q is the main satellite TV service run by European telecoms giant, Sky.
-It’s the premium version of the provider’s long-running, subscription-based pay TV offering, after replacing Sky+ and Sky+ HD a few years ago.
+It’s the latest, most comprehensive version of the provider’s long-running, subscription-based pay TV offering.

 While it’s still fundamentally a satellite television product, Sky Q offers a huge range of internet-connected services.
 This includes streaming platforms like Netflix, on-demand box sets and films, catch-up TV and a revamped mobile app for watching content on-the-go.